sugiyama-hebbs/v9.1/script/target/readme_version.txt

   .285 .284 - delay
   .286 half the training trials from .284  i.e., 2sec delay -> 0.8s delay
   .287 put back seed to the original one.

+9.29 1S1M, target jump (clamp)
+  .292 modified task difficulty for NLrn such that score roughly matches between the groups

+9.30  experiment version